-At DML Computer Repair, we deliver personalized computer repair solutions to customers throughout the Albuquerque area.
+At DML Computer Repair, we deliver personalized computer repair solutions to customers throughout the Colorado Springs area.
 As a locally-owned and operated business, our goal is to provide the highest level of service at an affordable price.

 Contact us today for a free computer diagnosis.